Research and Development

 Photozig, Inc. is creating new concepts, developing, and researching new applications for digital videos, online media, and mobile apps.

-As an industry partner of NASA Research Park, Photozig, Inc. is positioned for extraordinary opportunities to engage in mutually beneficial cutting-edge research with NASA scientists and engineers.
+Photozig is located in Sillicon Valley, a landmark for development and innovation.
+Photozig, Inc. is well positioned for extraordinary opportunities to engage in cutting-edge research with universities and research groups.
 We are particularly intested in the application of technology to support healthcare applications.

 Novel Healthcare Applications